microsoft/RTVS-docs/samples.md

     Microsoft R Open includes the Intel Math Kernel Library (MKL) for fast, parallel linear algebra computations.
 This example runs a number of compute-intensive benchmarks to show the performance gains that are possible through the use of MKL.

     ![](./media/sample_mro_benchmark_plot.PNG)
 Figure 3.
 With simulated data, using 2 threads tends to give better performance than using 1 thread for certain matrix related calculations.
+Check out `MRO-MKL-benchmarks.R` example for more details.